FemkeKocken/m21project/Journal.md

 There is one paper I didn't get to yet, as well as that I want to look into FB enforcing against manipulated media, Stable diffusion and more Zizek

+### edit: yo what if I would let DALLe and chatGPT run my instragram absed on the best Instagram strategy for shits and giggles?
+Could be a fun side project ##
 ## Entry 20/02/23 ##

 I kinda crashed and burned after a classical episode of wanting too much and pushing it too far.
 This week is supposedly literature week.
 By the end of this week I will have supposed to have: